Facilities Management and Planning

 Knowledge, Skills, and Abilities

-- General understanding of research administration, finance, and accounting principles
+- General understanding of facilities management, finance, and accounting principles

 - Knowledge of SQL